 Roswell Park researchers study new tactics to combat breast cancer disparities in Black, Hispanic/Latinx women

-The rate of breast cancer in Black and Hispanic/Latinx women continues to be of concern to doctors, as as these groups have higher death rates from breast cancer than non-Hispanic white women.
+The rate of breast cancer in Black and Hispanic/Latinx women continues to be of concern to doctors, as these groups have higher death rates from breast cancer than non-Hispanic white women.
 Black women have the highest rate of death after being diagnosed with breast cancer of any ethnic or racial group.

 Black women also face a higher risk of developing what’s known as triple-negative breast cancer, an aggressive form of the disease, and are more likely to die from it than white or Hispanic/Latinx women.

 A researcher at Roswell Park Comprehensive Cancer Center is hoping to find a way to change that.

 Song Yao, PhD, a molecular cancer epidemiologist and Professor of Oncology in the Department of Cancer Prevention and Control, has been researching whether immunotherapy, or using the body’s immune system to fight cancer, might help lead to better outcomes.

 Earlier this year, he and Christine Ambrosone, Chair of Cancer Prevention and Control, and Senior Vice President of Population Services at Roswell Park, published a study indicating that Black women tend to not only have aggressive types of breast cancer but their cancers tend to harbor a higher number of “exhausted” T-cells, meaning their immune system has a harder time fighting the disease.
 Their hypothesis on why this happens goes back to how immune systems evolved differently in different parts of the world, and how “in Africa, where there is a higher prevalence of infections, their immune system had to be more robust and pro-inflammatory in order to fight off the infection,” Dr. Yao says.